mediamonks/symfony-rest-api-bundle/README.md

 [![SensioLabs Insight](https://img.shields.io/sensiolabs/i/c42e43fd-9c7b-47e1-8264-3a98961e9236.svg)](https://insight.sensiolabs.com/projects/c42e43fd-9c7b-47e1-8264-3a98961e9236)
 [![License](https://poser.pugx.org/mediamonks/rest-api-bundle/license)](https://packagist.org/packages/mediamonks/rest-api-bundle)

-# MediaMonksRestApiBundle
+# MediaMonks RestApiBundle

-This bundle provides tools to implement an API according to the [MediaMonks REST API specification](https://github.com/mediamonks/documents).
+This bundle provides tools to implement a Rest API by using the [MediaMonks Rest Api](https://github.com/mediamonks/php-rest-api) library.

-- Converts scalars, arrays and objects to proper output
+## Highlights

-- Converts exceptions to proper output
+- Easiest Rest API bundle to use
-- Supports application/json, application/x-www-form-urlencoded & multipart/form-data input
-- Supports custom serializers like JMS, uses json serializer by default
-- Supports method overriding
-- Supports forcing a "200 OK" status method
+- Supports Symfony 2.7+
-- Supports paginated responses
+- Supports all library options
-- Supports wrapping json response in a method (jsonp) and post message

-# Documentation
+## Documentation

 Please refer to the files in the [/Resources/doc](/Resources/doc) folder.

+## Security

+If you discover any security related issues, please email devmonk@mediamonks.com instead of using the issue tracker.

+## License

+The MIT License (MIT).
+Please see [License File](LICENSE) for more information.